About the CTN DI Initiative

-The CTN Dissemination Initiaive aims to reduce the gap that exists between the publication of research on treatment of substance use disorders and implementation in clinical practice.
+The CTN Dissemination Initiative aims to reduce the gap that exists between the publication of research on treatment of substance use disorders and implementation in clinical practice.
 It incorporates collaboration among clinicians, researchers, and experienced trainers to develop user-friendly tools and products to facilitate the adoption of research-based interventions into clinical settings.
 Explore this page for more information about the different components of the CTN Dissemination Initiative.

 Products and Materials

 In the addiction field, research is primarily translated into clinical practice through products and materials.
 We work with NIDA researchers and other experts to develop resources based on NIDA-supported research.

 - The Tobacco, Alcohol, Prescription medication, and other Substance Use (TAPS) Tool is validated for use with adults to generate a risk level for each substance class.
 It can be self-administered or conducted via clinician interview and combines screening and brief assessment of past 90-day problematic use into one tool.

 - For validated online screening tools for adolescents, visit NIDAMED’s Screening Tools for Adolescent Substance Use.
 These tools will help you assess substance use disorder risks among adolescents 12-17 years old.

 This course is an interactive “choose your own story” educational tool that allows participants to select a healthcare pathway which results in varying outcomes.
 To access the tool, providers will need to create an account.
 The American College of Emergency Physicians designates this enduring material activity for a maximum of 1 AMA PRA Category CreditTM.

 Open to: Emergency Physicians, Emergency Nurses, Nurse Practitioners, Residents, Medical Students, Physician Assistants, Emergency Department Medical Directors, Hospital Administrators, EMTs/Paramedics, and other healthcare providers engaged in the practice of emergency medicine.